Hardware Wallet Recovery Seeds Explained

 When you setup a Trezor, Ledger or Keepkey hardware wallet, you will be required to write down a recovery seed.
 The recovery seed, also known as a recovery phrase, backup phrase or word seed is a list of 12, 18 or 24 words that store all the information needed to recover your wallet.

 Writing down and securing the recovery seed is the most important task in using a hardware wallet.
-Some users who did not adequately protect their recovery seed tragically lost all of their cryptoassets.
+Unfortunately, many users who have not adequately protected their recovery seeds have tragically lost all of their cryptoassets.

 This guide explains how the recovery seed works and the best ways to secure and utilize the recovery seed.